PacktPublishing/Mastering-OpenCV-4-Third-Edition/Chapter_03/README.md

 * OpenCV v4 (compiled with the face contrib module)
 * Boost v1.66+

+A detector model, downloadable from: https://raw.githubusercontent.com/kurnianggoro/GSOC2017/master/data/lbfmodel.yaml

+Input video with facemark annotations, such as in the 300-VW dataset: https://ibug.doc.ic.ac.uk/resources/300-VW/

 ## Building instructions
 Follow the instructions on https://github.com/opencv/opencv_contrib to build OpenCV with the contrib modules.
 You may only include the following contrib modules: `face`, `xfeatures2d`, `photo`